PEfullstack21/NBA-Playoff-Predictor/README.md

 - How do we ensure that the pump can be easily maintained?
 - How can the knowledge be easily transferred to the customers maintenance team?

-I decided to parse through all the pumps I have worked in all my project and built a machine learning system to help engineer better design pumps
+I decided to parse through all the pumps I have worked in all my projects and built a machine learning system to help engineer better design pumps